Francis Noel Duffy

-Health and Environment are paramount issues for me.
+Housing, health and environment are paramount issues for me.
 They cover many bases including: education, employment, community and an overall sense of wellbeing.
-We all have a desire to prosper, and I base my actions and decisions on how communities can achieve this endeavor, whether through national / local policy or assisting communities and individual projects.

 I have continued to form holistic sustainable policy through the Council, both in the 2016-2022 Development Plan and the monthly council meetings.
-I ensured that ‘Wood First’, eco-cement and rain water harvesting became Council policy in any SDCC procurement projects.
+I ensured that ‘Wood First’, eco-cement and rainwater harvesting became Council policy in any SDCC procurement projects.
 I have also promoted rights of way through the Dublin Mountains, allowing greater public access to this environmental treasure.
 Moving forward I will maintain my commitment to finding solutions which are effective and environmentally prosperous.